JasonPuglisi/inami-irc-bot/README.md

 ## Usage

-Run `go get github.com/JasonPuglisi/ircutil` to install the dependency, then run `go build` in the root directory to create the `inami-irc-bot` executable.
+Run `go get github.com/jasonpuglisi/inami-irc-bot` to grab the program.
+Then run `go install` in the root directory to install the executable.

 You must create the configuration file `config.json` before the bot will work.
 An example configuration file is provided as `config-example.json`.
 This file